← Back to Grammar

 Neuter Forms (Abstract Ideas)

-Special neuter forms for abstract concepts or unknown things:
+Special forms for abstract concepts or unknown things:

 ESTO